angular/angular/aio/content/tutorial/toh-pt4.md

 <code-example header="src/app/heroes/heroes.component.ts" path="toh-pt4/src/app/heroes/heroes.component.1.ts" region="get-heroes"></code-example>

-This will not work in a real application.
+This approach won't work in a real application that uses asynchronous calls.
-You're getting away with it now because the service currently returns *mock heroes*.
+It works now because your service synchronously returns *mock heroes*.
-But soon the application will fetch heroes from a remote server, which is an inherently *asynchronous* operation.

-The `HeroService` must wait for the server to respond, `getHeroes()` cannot return immediately with hero data, and the browser will not block while the service waits.
+If `getHeroes()` can't return immediately with hero data, it shouldn't be synchronous, because that would block the browser as it waits to return data.

 `HeroService.getHeroes()` must have an *asynchronous signature* of some kind.

-In this tutorial, `HeroService.getHeroes()` will return an `Observable` because it will eventually use the Angular `HttpClient.get` method to fetch the heroes and [`HttpClient.get()` returns an `Observable`](guide/http).
+In this tutorial, `HeroService.getHeroes()` returns an `Observable` so that it can use the Angular `HttpClient.get` method to fetch the heroes and have [`HttpClient.get()`](guide/http) return an `Observable`.

 ### Observable `HeroService`

 `Observable` is one of the key classes in the [RxJS library](https://rxjs.dev).

-In a [later tutorial on HTTP](tutorial/toh-pt6), you'll learn that Angular's `HttpClient` methods return RxJS `Observable`s.
+In [the tutorial on HTTP](tutorial/toh-pt6), you can see how Angular's `HttpClient` methods return RxJS `Observable` objects.
-In this tutorial, you'll simulate getting data from the server with the RxJS `of()` function.
+This tutorial simulates getting data from the server with the RxJS `of()` function.

 Open the `HeroService` file and import the `Observable` and `of` symbols from RxJS.